Richard Stanley (director): Mainstream breakthrough (1990–1996)

 Stanley made his feature film directing debut with the post-apocalyptic science fiction film Hardware in 1990.
 The film included cameos by musicians Iggy Pop, Carl McCoy and Lemmy.
 Shot for approximately £960,000, it was eventually picked up by the Weinstein brothers and released theatrically in the United States through their early Millimeter Films division.

 Stanley returned to his South African roots with the supernatural horror film Dust Devil in 1992.
+He intended it to be his first film, having written the screenplay for it when he was 16 years old.
 The full director's cut was officially released on DVD by Subversive Cinema in September 2006.

 In 1994, Stanley directed a 50-minute length video for Marillion's concept album, Brave, which has since been released on DVD.
-He would later disown the end result, claiming the material was re-edited to cover the overall running time without his consent.
+He would later disown the result, claiming the material was re-edited to cover the overall running time without his consent.

 The Island of Dr. Moreau (1996)

-Stanley's next project was the third major movie version of the H.G.
-Wells novel The Island of Doctor Moreau for New Line Cinema in 1996.
+Stanley's next project was the third major movie version of the H. G. Wells novel The Island of Doctor Moreau for New Line Cinema in 1996.
 An ambitious project attempting to stay true to the source material, the film's production was fraught with problems from the start, with Stanley being undercut by his belligerent lead actors, suspicious studio and a sudden burst of bad weather; he was fired and replaced by John Frankenheimer a week after shooting began.
 The details of Stanley's involvement in the film, which ultimately veered far from his original vision, are captured in the 2014 documentary Lost Soul: The Doomed Journey of Richard Stanley's Island of Dr. Moreau.